webofthings/ThngDroid/README.md

 =========

 Android Wrapper for the EVRYTHNG API!
 This project is currently merely in a beta state!
-Come again soon... ;-)
+Don't expect extreme stability! ;-)

+# Usage in an Android projects

+If you do not want to make changes to the library, simply use the latest build in the download section: https://github.com/domguinard/ThngDroid/downloads or build it from the sources (see below).

+Add the library to your Android project (and make sure it is packaged by seleecting it in "Order and Export") and use it from your activities/Android code.

+# Building the library

 To generate a jar file that can be used in Android do: